sekret666/TTS-BOT/README.md

 # TTS-BOT
-A Telegram bot that can change English Text to Voice.
+A Telegram bot that can Convert Text To Speach

 # DEPLOY
 YOU CAN SIMPLY DEPLOY ON HEROKU BY CLICKING THE BUTTON BELOW